Tuskegee Airmen: Legacy and honors

 A commemoration of the 75th anniversary of the official desegregation of the US military during which several Tuskegee Airmen were present was held on 26 July 2023 at Joint Base Andrews in Maryland.
 During the event, a PT-17 Stearman was officially inducted to the National Museum of the Air Force, located at Wright-Patterson AFB in Ohio.
 Most Tuskegee pilots were originally trained on the Stearman-class aircraft.

 In 2023, the Pentagon identified the remains of 2nd Lt.
 Fred L. Brewer Jr of the 100th Fighter Squadron, 332nd Fighter Group, whose P-51C Mustang crashed during a bomber escort mission over Regensburg Germany in October 1944.
 After Lt.
 Brewer's plane crashed he was declared missing in action.
 In July 2023, the Defense POW/MIA Accounting Agency (DPAA) exhumed a set of previously unidentified remains and positively identified them through lab tests as belonging to Brewer.
 He was laid to rest with military honors at Salisbury National Cemetery in his home state of North Carolina.

 On March 28, 2024, President Joseph Biden issued a national letter to recognize Tuskegee Airmen Commemoration Day.
 In an effort led by Congresswoman Lisa Blunt Rochester (DE), and Congresswoman Eleanor Holmes Norton (DC) and Vanessa Butler in partnership with the East Coast Chapter Tuskegee Airmen Incorporated and Tuskegee Airmen Incorporated, Tuskegee Airmen Commemoration Day is typically celebrated on the 4th Thursday in March annually.

 In January 2025, United States Air Force lesson plans and training courses, which included some videos of the Tuskegee Airmen, were suspended in compliance with the Trump administration's anti-DEI orders.
 The suspension was not because of the Tuskegee Airmen videos, rather the course contained other material specific to a DEI program, separate from the Tuskegee Airmen videos.
 Shortly after, secretary of Defense Pete Hegseth tweeted his support for reinstatement of the Tuskegee Airman videos.
-The videos were soon reintroduced, though the other class material was change to comply with the Trump administration's executive orders.
+The videos were soon reintroduced, though the other class material was changed to comply with the Trump administration's executive orders.